 -u: This option allows you to specify a target user, which will be used when running the command.

-1. The sudo command allows you to execute commands with elevated privileges, while the su command is used to switch user contexts.
+• The sudo command allows you to execute commands with elevated privileges, while the su command switches user contexts.

-4. The sudo command offers an extra layer of security that is beneficial for enterprise-level implementations, while the su command offers a convenient way to switch user contexts without any verification or authentication.
+• The sudo command offers an extra layer of security beneficial for enterprise-level implementations, while the su command offers a convenient way to switch user contexts without any verification or authentication.

 Exploring how sudo and su Function Across Various Linux Distributions

-If you are running a Linux distribution, sudo is often the preselected command to run commands with root privileges.
-However, some distributions opt for su and require users to enter their password when they attempt to switch user contexts.
+If you run a Linux distribution, sudo is often the preselected command to run commands with root privileges.
+However, some distributions opt for su and require users to enter their password when switching user contexts.
 Ubuntu-based distributions prefer using sudo as its default command, while Fedora and RHEL favor su instead.

 A Few Tricks of sudo and su